 True eating disorder recovery is possible.
 A supportive, team approach, including a counselor/therapist, a dietitian, and appropriate medical providers, is most beneficial for this process.

-Julie shares an office suite with two outstanding therapists who specialize in the treatment of eating disorders.
+Julie shares an office suite with two outstanding Therapists who specialize in the treatment of eating disorders.
 She works closely with them to coordinate the best care possible for mutual patients.
-Also, clients are often able to schedule their nutrition and therapy appointments back to back to save on travel time.
-These two therapists are listed below.
+Joint sessions with both Therapist and Dietitian are available for patients.
+These two Therapists are listed below.

 *Note: If you would like referrals for other counselors/therapists in Richmond who work with eating disorder recovery, please ask.
 Referrals are available.

 I'm a depth psychotherapist with an emotion focused approach.
 I do my best work when I am listening to deeply understand the inner conflicts holding others back from their richest potential.
 Whether that be in relationships or their intended or called to purposes in life, or both.
 I've found that symptoms are a call to look more closely at the root of distress.
 I am here to help individuals and families understand more fully how to feel connected even when it seems impossible.
 I have taught clinical practice and social justice at VCU in the MSW program for the past five years and am a registered supervisor in Virginia for LCSW candidates.
 I have relationships with VCU Counseling and Athletic departments as well local and national Eating Disorder facilities and practitioners.